Set the mobile device management authority

 - You Enable any of the Apple services, such as Device Enrollment Program, School Manager, or Volume Purchasing Program.

-In each case, the consent is strictly related to running a mobile device management service, such as confirming that an IT Admin has authorized Google or Apple devices to enroll.
+In each case, the consent is strictly related to running a mobile device management service.
+For example, confirming that an IT Admin has authorized Google or Apple devices to enroll.
 Documentation to address what information is shared when the new workflows go live is available from the following locations:

 After you switch to the new MDM authority, there will likely be transition time (up to eight hours) before the device checks in and synchronizes with the service.
-You are required to configure settings in the new MDM authority (hybrid) to ensure that enrolled devices will continue to be managed and protected after the change.
+You're required to configure settings in the new MDM authority (hybrid) to make sure that enrolled devices will continue to be managed and protected after the change.